-Another way I like to engage interested parties in my research is by presenting a number of talks on various aspects or projects, that I feel they would find interesting.
+Another way I like to engage interested parties in my research and conservation work is by presenting a number of talks on various aspects or projects, that I feel they would find interesting.
 This also includes speaking at conferences and updating the scientific community with advances in my research (with more information on my Research page).
 Below is a list of the talks I've presented to both scientific audiences and non-scientific ones:

 11th February 2016 - Midwife toads in Cambridge (Anglia Ruskin Wildlife Society)